jeeb/avisynth/distrib/docs/english/source/avisynthdoc/faq/faq_general_info.rst

 How do I use a plugin compiled for v2.0x in v2.5x?
 --------------------------------------------------

-In plugin collection :doc:`warpsharp_2003_1103.cab <../externalfilters/warpsharp>` you will find a plugin called "LoadPluginEx.dll".
+See http://avisynth.nl/index.php/LoadOldPlugins.
 (When using an older version of LoadPluginEx.dll, don't move this plugin to your plugin dir.
 But move it to a separate folder, otherwise VirtualdubMod and WMP6.4 will crash on exit.)
 This will enable you using v2.0x plugins in v2.5x.
 An example script (using the v2.0x plugin Dust